GOVERNING boards and commissions CALENDAR

 City Council

-The next regularly scheduled meeting of the Sanger City Council will be at 6 p.m. on May 16 following a closed session meeting of the council starting at 5 p.m.
+The next regularly scheduled meeting of the Sanger City Council will be at 6 p.m. today, May 16, following a closed session meeting of the council devoted to labor negotiations starting at 5 p.m.

 The council regularly meets at 6 p.m. on the 1st and 3rd Thursdays of each month in the council chamber at city hall, 1700 7th St.